What is Azure Resource Manager?

 The following image shows the role Azure Resource Manager plays in handling Azure requests.

 All capabilities that are available in the portal are also available through PowerShell, Azure CLI, REST APIs, and client SDKs.
-Functionality initially released through APIs will be represented in the portal within 180 days of initial release.
+Functionality initially released through APIs are represented in the portal within 180 days of initial release.

 If you're new to Azure Resource Manager, there are some terms you might not be familiar with.